import numpy as np

 The original raster dem.tif

 was already quite detailed, so it would be difficult to see any difference when plotting it along with the disaggregation result.
 A zoom-in of a small section of the rasters works better.
-Figure 4.37 allows us to see the top-left corner of the original raster and the disaggregated one, demonstrating the increase in the number of pixels through disaggregation.
+Figure 4.34 shows the top-left corners of the original raster and the disaggregated one, demonstrating the increase in the number of pixels through disaggregation.

 1)[:5, :5], transform=src.transform);